Great Northern War: 1715–1721: Intervention of the Maritime Powers

-When Charles XII was killed in Norway in November 1718, bringing an abrupt end to any peace talks with Russia, his successor Ulrika Eleonora started negotiations with Britain in a search for allies.
+When Charles XII was killed in Norway in November 1718, bringing an abrupt end to any peace talks with Russia, his successor Ulrika Eleonora began negotiations with Britain in a search for allies.
 By now, the view of Russia as an aggressive and expansive naval power had grown stronger in the British Parliament.
 Sweden revoked the decree that allowed Swedish privateers to attack merchantmen, while Britain ceased its blockade of Swedish ports.
 With the Treaties of Stockholm, the two nations returned to the terms of the friendship pact of 1700.
 Over the next years, British squadrons once again sailed into the Baltic, now with instructions to work alongside the Swedish navy to defend its coast and encourage Russia to negotiate; in 1719, the British Baltic Squadron included 17 ships of the line and several smaller vessels.
 Russia and Britain came close to open war, but their commerce continued until peace between Russia and Sweden was finally signed in 1721.